simosavonen/todo-example/README.md

 Test different styles of global state management with this basic to-do app

-## branch master
+## branch context

-State is stored in component App with useState() hook
+State is stored in TodoContext and components dispatch actions to a reducer.